Shell plans gas-fired power journey in India

 - It, however, hasn’t specified any time frame for its entry into the power biz

+NEW DELHI : Shell Plc plans to start gas-fired power generation and storage business in India, said the head of its Indian operations, as the global energy giant seeks to tap growing electricity demand in the country.

-NEW DELHI : Shell Plc plans to start gas-fired power generation, storage, and distribution business in India, said the head of its Indian operations, as the US energy giant seeks to tap growing electricity demand in the country.
+NEW DELHI : Shell Plc plans to start gas-fired power generation and storage business in India, said the head of its Indian operations, as the global energy giant seeks to tap growing electricity demand in the country.

 Shell Energy India country head Nakul Raheja said in an interview that the company has been involved in power generation in the US and other countries, and has similar plans for India.